Probabilistic Test-Time Generalization by Variational Neighbor-Labeling: Methodology

 To approximate the true posterior of the joint distribution $p(\hat{\y}_{t}, \w_{t})$ and incorporate more representative target information, we design a variational posterior $q(\hat{\y}_{t}, \w_{t}|\x_{t}, \btheta_{s}, \mathbf{X}_{t}, \mathbf{Y}_{t})$ to supervise the prior distribution $p(\hat{\y}_{t}, \w_{t}|\x_{t}, \btheta_{s}, \mathbf{X}_{t})$ during training:

-The variational posterior has similar implementations with the prior distribution and the parameters $\bphi$ are shared by both the prior and posterior distributions. $\mathbf{Y}_{t}{=}\left \{ {\y_{t}^i} \right \}_{i=1}^{M}$ denotes the actual labels of the target data $\mathbf{X}_{t}$.
-Since the labels of the target data $\mathbf{Y}_{t}$ are inaccessible, we can only utilize the prior distribution $p(\hat{\y}_{t}, \w_{t}|\x_{t}, \btheta_{s}, \mathbf{X}_{t})$ at test time.
+The variational posterior distribution is obtained similarly as the prior by generating $\w_t$ through the categorical averaged features.
+The model $\bphi$ is shared by the prior and posterior distributions.
+The main difference is that the averaged features to generate $\w_t$ are obtained with the actual target labels $\mathbf{Y}_{t}$.
+Since the target labels $\mathbf{Y}_{t}$ are inaccessible, we can only utilize the prior distribution $p(\hat{\y}_{t}, \w_{t}|\x_{t}, \btheta_{s}, \mathbf{X}_{t})$ at test time.
 Therefore, we introduce the variational posterior under the meta-learning framework \citep{du2020metanorm, finn2017model, xiao2022learning}, where we mimic domain shifts and the test-time generalization procedure during training to learn the variational neighbor labels.
-In this case, according to the variational posterior distribution, the prior distribution $p(\hat{\y}_{t} | \w_{t}, \x_{t}) p_{\bphi}(\w_{t} |\btheta_{s}, \mathbf{X}_{t})$ learns the ability to incorporate more representative target information and generate more accurate neighbor labels.
+In this case, the prior distribution $p(\hat{\y}_{t} | \w_{t}, \x_{t}) p_{\bphi}(\w_{t} |\btheta_{s}, \mathbf{X}_{t})$ learns the ability to incorporate more representative target information and generate more accurate neighbor labels.

-\subsection{Meta-generalization with variational neighbor labels}
+\subsection{Meta-generalization with variational neighbor labels.}

-To train the ability of the model to generate more reliable variational neighbor labels and to fully utilize the pseudo-label distributions for generalization, we adopt meta-learning to simulate domain shifts and test-time generalization procedures \citep{du2020metanorm,finn2017model,xiao2022learning}.
 We split the source domains $\mathcal{D}_{s}$ into meta-source domains $\mathcal{D}_{s'}$ and a meta-target domain $\mathcal{D}_{t'}$ during training.
 The meta-target domain is selected randomly in each iteration to mimic diverse domain shifts.
 Moreover, we divide each iteration into meta-source, meta-generalization, and meta-target stages to simulate the training stage on source domains, test-time generalization, and test stage on target data, respectively.

-\textbf{Meta-source.} To obtain the meta-source model $\btheta_{s'}$, we train the model on meta-source domains by minimizing the supervised loss: